-lcon Description Switches the screen image among display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and monitor.
-Helps prevent side-angle viewing from onlookers.
+lcon Description Helps prevent side-angle viewing from onlookers.
 If needed, decrease or increase brightness for well-lit or darker environments.
-Press the key again to turn off the privacy screen.
-NOTE: To quickly turn on the highest privacy setting, press fn+p.
+Press the key again to turn off the privacy screen (select products only).
+NOTE: To quickly turn on the highest privacy setting, press fn+p. - or - If the keyboard (select products only) is not attached, press both volume buttons to turn on the SureView application.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key. Ø Mutes or restores speaker sound. Ŋ٬ Decreases speaker volume incrementally while you hold down the key. ())) Increases speaker volume incrementally while you hold down the key. Ą Mutes the microphone.
-N. Turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature. num lk Turns the embedded numeric keypad on and off. ((+)) Turns the wireless feature on or off. ((1) NOTE: A wireless network must be set up before a wireless connection is possible. = Provides quick access to your Skype for Business calendar.
-NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office 365® servers.

-lcon Description Turns the screen sharing function on or off.
+Increases the screen brightness incrementally as long as you hold down the key.
+Turns the keyboard backlight off or on.
+NOTE: To conserve battery power, turn off this feature. ۲)، Decreases speaker volume incrementally while you hold down the key. 仁))) Increases speaker volume incrementally while you hold down the key. Ý Mutes the microphone.
+A Mutes or restores speaker sound. ((-)) Turns the wireless feature on or off. ((1) NOTE: A wireless network must be set up before a wireless connection is possible.
+101 Switches the screen image among display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing the key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor. === Provides quick access to your Skype for Business calendar.
+NOTE: This feature requires Skype® for Business or Lync® 2013 running on Microsoft Exchange or Office lcon Description Turns the screen sharing function on or off.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
 Answers a call.
 Starts a call during a 1-on-1 chat.
 Places a call on hold.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.
 8 Ends a call.
 Declines incoming calls.
 Ends screen sharing.
 NOTE: This feature requires Skype for Business or Lync 2013 running on Microsoft Exchange or Office 365 servers.